Praneeth-2602/PRODIGY_BD_03/README.md

-# JWT Authentication with Role-based Access Control (RBAC)
+# Task - 03: JWT Authentication with Role-based Access Control (RBAC)

 This project is a backend API built with **Node.js**, **Express**, **JWT** (JSON Web Tokens), and **MongoDB**.
 The API implements authentication and authorization using JWTs, allowing users to register, log in, and access protected routes based on their roles (admin, user, owner).
 Passwords are hashed using **bcrypt** for security.